nymea/nymea-docs/src/pages/documentation/users/usage/scripting.md

 #### id

-the id property is part of the QML language.
+The id property is part of the QML language.
 Every element in QML can have an id property.
 The value for this can be defined freely by the script developer as long as it starts with a lowercase letter and does not contain special characters.
 Those ids basically give the element a name so that it can be referred to from other places in the script.
 It is not mandatory to add such id properties if it's not required to "wire" up elements.

 #### thingId